eigenfoo/cryptics/docs/datasheet.md

 Not currently, although there will eventually be a `CHANGELOG.md`.

-### Will the dataset be updated (e.g., to correct labeling errors, add new rows, delete rows)?
+### Will this dataset be updated (e.g., to correct labeling errors, add new rows, delete rows)?

 Yes.
 There is no set schedule for releases of new versions of the data.
 Updates will most likely entail: